* Rupee at 55.1650/1750 vs 54.70/71 close on Thursday

 * Rupee falls for 3rd week as twin deficit concerns return

-* Dealers say intermittent talk about cbank intervention, no consensus
+* Dealers say intermittent talk about cbank intervention, no

 By Subhadip Sircar